 Project researchers obtained 10 shale core samples (including samples from Mancos, Woodford, and Marcellus) and model materials.
 They also obtained one relatively pure kerogen isolate from Mancos shale.
 Additional kerogen extractions from Woodford shale (immature) and Marcellus shale (mature) were prepared using solvent extraction, acid demineralization, and critical point drying.
 Low angle neutron scattering analysis was performed on Mancos shale samples.
 The team designed and constructed a unique high-temperature and -pressure experimental system that can measure both of the P-V-T-X properties and adsorption kinetics sequentially.
 Researchers completed the first set high-temperature, high-pressure (HTHP) measurement for a gas mixture of 90% CH4 and 10% CO2.
 More measurements for other mixtures with different CH4 and CO2 concentrations are currently underway.
 Complementary to the HTHP experiments, researchers have completed a set of high-temperature and low-pressure methane adsorption measurements using a thermal gravimetric analyzer.
 Significant progress has been made on molecular dynamics modeling.
 The major findings up to date include:

-The project is also working on developing a new kerogen model that can provide a better representation of molecular structures of the material as revealed by spectroscopic data.
+The project is working on developing a new kerogen model that can provide a better representation of molecular structures of the material as revealed by spectroscopic data.
 To this end, SNL is focused on the interaction of CH4-CO2-H2O with clay components.
 The porosity of clay aggregates determines the permeability, ion exchange capacity, gas loading, and fluid migration in shales.
 Pore spaces in clay-rich rocks include interlayer and interparticle pores.
 Under compaction and dewatering, the size and geometry of such pore spaces might vary depending on formation conditions.
 The work focuses on a molecular dynamics simulation method to build complex and realistic clay aggregates with interparticle pores and interparticle boundaries.
 This model is then used to investigate the effect of dewatering and water content on the micro-porosity of clay aggregates.
 The results suggest that slow dewatering will create more compact aggregates compared to fast dewatering.
 The results also indicate that water content affects the porosity of the clay aggregates.
 In addition, the work indicates that CO2 has a much higher affinity for clay materials than CH4, as compared to matured kerogen.

 The model also indicates that kerogen may swell upon gas sorption, which may affect the porosity and permeability of shale.
-Using a hybrid molecular dynamics/Monte Carlo simulation technique, an investigation was done on the swelling properties of kerogen upon helium (He), methane (CH4), and carbon dioxide (CO2) adsorption.
+Using a hybrid molecular dynamics/Monte Carlo simulation technique, an investigation was done on the swelling properties of kerogen upon helium (He), CH4, and CO2 adsorption.
 The results indicate that kerogen insignificantly swells under helium adsorption.
 However, kerogen volume increases up to 5.4% and 11% upon methane and carbon dioxide adsorption at 192 atm, respectively.
 The kerogen volume increases when gas pressure increases, and at the same gas pressure it increases more in carbon dioxide than in methane.
 Because of the swelling nanostructural properties of kerogen including porosity, surface area, and pore size, distribution change significantly.
 It is therefore necessary to include kerogen swelling in the porosity, permeability, and adsorption data interpretation, and provide a mechanistic understanding of the interaction between kerogen and gas.
 This will be useful for shale gas and carbon sequestration applications.